ivanrazu/ivanrazu.github.io/_pages/cv.md

 * Arts and Sciences Graduate Fellowship, University of Pittsburgh, 2014-2015.

 ## Publications
+* I. Ramirez Zuniga, Jonathan E. Rubin, David Swigon, Gilles Clermont, and Heinz Redl.
+A data-driven model of the role of energy in sepsis.
+Submitted to Journal of Theoretical Biology, (2021).
 * I. Ramirez Zuniga, Jonathan E. Rubin, David Swigon, and Gilles Clermont.
 Mathematical Modeling of Energy Consumption in the Acute Inflammatory Response.
 Journal of Theoretical Biology, 460.
 101-114, (2019).
 ([Link](https://www.sciencedirect.com/science/article/pii/S0022519318304120)).
 * R. Brady, C. Puelz, I. Ramirez Zuniga, K. Larripa, M.S.
 Olufsen (2017).
 "A coupled model exploring the cardiovascular response to an acute inflammatory event."
 Proc 5th Int Conf Comp Math Biomed Eng (CMBE), Vol 1, 336-339. ([Link](http://www.compbiomed.net/2017/cmbe-proceedings.htm)).
 * I. Ramirez Zuniga.
 (2014).
 "Mathematical Modeling of Immune Responses to Hepatitis C Virus Infection."
 Electronic Theses and Dissertations.
 Paper 2425. ([Link](https://dc.etsu.edu/etd/2425)).

 ## Talks and Poster Presentations
+* Talk: "A Data-driven Mathematical Study of the Role of Energy in Sepsis".
+SIAM conference on the life sciences (LS21) (virtual), June 2021.
+* Talk: "A Data-driven Mathematical Study of the Role of Energy in Sepsis" at the Joint Mathematics Meetings (JMM), Denver CO, January 2020.

 * Talk: "A Data-driven Mathematical Study of the Role of Energy in Sepsis" at the Joint Mathematics Meetings (JMM), Denver CO, January 2020.
 * Poster presentation: "A Data-driven Mathematical Study of the Role of Energy in Sepsis" at the workshop :Summit on the Rules of Life at The Mathematical Biosciences Institute (MBI), Columbus OH, June 2019.
 * Talk: "Mathematical Modeling of Energy Consumption in the Acute Inflammatory Response" at the Biology and Medicine Through Mathematics Conference (BAMM), Virginia Commonwealth University, Richmond VA, May 2019.